evolution-gaming/kafka-flow/docs/overview.md

 and optionally pluggable persistence (may be required if infinite journals are being processed).

+The current version of the library is tighlty coupled with Kafka Journal and requires it as dependency.
+There is a plan to separate the integration with Kafka Journal to a distinct module to allow reusing reliable Kafka message processing without having Kafka Journal dependency.

 # KafkaFlow library

 The library consists of the following main building blocks nested into each other: